Yohann Thuram-Ulien: International career

 Thuram-Ulien did not receive any distinct call-ups to any of the youth national squads, but has received call-ups to France's under-21 futsal team.
 On 5 February 2009, he earned his first call-up to the France under-21 team.
-On 24 March 2009, he was called up to the Guadeloupe national team for a friendly match.
+On 24 March 2009, he was called up to the Guadeloupe team for a friendly match.
 His call up to Guadeloupe, who were preparing for the 2009 CONCACAF Gold Cup, would not have hindered future selections from France for Thuram as they are not a member of FIFA.
 He made his debut for the Guadeloupean national team in a Caribbean Cup 0–0 (3–2) win on penalties against Suriname.

 Personal life

-Thuram-Ulien was born in France to parents of Guadeloupean descent.
+Thuram-Ulien was born in metropolitan France to parents of Guadeloupean descent.
 He is the cousin of former French international defender and 1998 World Cup winner Lilian Thuram, who also began his senior career at Monaco.